wcshamblin/DiscordData/README.md

 # DiscordData.py
-This program takes Discord's data dump and visualizes it in either a wordcloud or a bar chart
+This program takes Discord's data dump and visualizes it using plotly and python3

 ## Obtaining data
 User Settings -> Privacy & Safety -> Request all of my Data